 I have recently realised that I have Fifty years unexpired on my flat in Surbiton.
 I now want to extend my lease but my landlord is missing.
 What should I do?

 If you qualify, under the Leasehold Reform, Housing and Urban Development Act 1993 you can apply to the County Court for for permission to dispense with the service of the initial notice.
 This will enable the lease to be granted an extra 90 years by the magistrate.
 However, you will be required to prove that you have made all reasonable attempts to find the freeholder.
 For most situations an enquiry agent would be helpful to carry out a search and prepare an expert document which can be accepted by the court as proof that the freeholder is indeed missing.
 It is wise to seek advice from a property lawyer in relation to devolving into the landlord’s absence and the vesting order request to the County Court covering Surbiton.

 I am the leaseholder of a a ground floor purpose built flat in Surbiton.
 In the absence of agreement between myself and the landlord, can the Leasehold valuation Tribunal make a decision on the sum payable for the purchase of the freehold?

-Most certainly.
+Most definitely.
 We can put you in touch with a Surbiton conveyancing firm who can help.

-An example of a Lease Extension case for a Surbiton property is Flat D 15 Claremont Gardens in September 2013.
-TheTribunal determined in accordance with section48 and Schedule13 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the extended lease should be fourteen thousand one hundred and eighty seven pounds (£14,187.00) This case related to 1 flat.
+An example of a Lease Extension matter before the tribunal for a Surbiton residence is Flat D 15 Claremont Gardens in September 2013.
+TheTribunal determined in accordance with section48 and Schedule13 of the Leasehold Reform,Housing and Urban Development Act 1993 that the premium for the extended lease should be fourteen thousand one hundred and eighty seven pounds (£14,187.00) This case was in relation to 1 flat.